F5Networks/f5-declarative-onboarding/docs/declarations/miscellaneous.rst

 See |sysclass| in the Schema Reference for more information and DO usage.

 ..
 IMPORTANT:: If you attempt to use the following declaration on a version prior to 1.40, it will fail.
-You can either upgrade BIG-IP DO, or remove lines 17 and 18 (and the comma at the end of 16).
+You can either upgrade BIG-IP DO, or remove lines 17 and 18 (and the comma at the end of line 16).

 .. literalinclude:: ../../examples/system.json
    :language: json

 :ref:`Back to top<misc-examples>`

 |